 Initially designed to be a commercially unsuccessful housing site for the aristocracy of Barcelona, Parc Güell is today a unique place with exquisite buildings, footpaths and gardens.
 Together with Sagrada Familia, it’s the ideal place to admire how Gaudí was influenced by nature and to be amazed understanding the extent of how organic shapes are strongly conveyed in his work.

 Nevertheless, it annoys me how a public, I REPEAT PUBLIC, park has actually admission tickets of 7€ with time slots allocated (at any given time only a maximum of 400 people can be inside).
 To be honest, most of the park is free; only what they call the Monumental zone is paid as it contains the most famous architectonic pieces – including the El Drac lizard.

-Overall – and this might be shocking to some – I wouldn’t consider Parc Güell as a MUST GO.
+I wouldn’t consider Parc Güell as a MUST GO.
 It’s not breathtaking and it might be tricky to get a decent visit time slot in high season.
-On the other hand, it’s quaint, allowing for some quirky photos and might be a great getaway from the city center, particularly if you are staying 3 or more days in Barcelona.
+On the other hand, it’s quaint, allowing for some quirky photos and might be a great getaway from the city center.
+Particularly if you are staying 3 or more days in Barcelona.

 VISIT TIP | If you are not willing to pay the entry fee, take a stroll to find architectonic masterpieces scattered throughout the park.

 WORTHINESS LEVEL | MEDIUM.
 DEFINITELY GO FOR STAYS OF >= 3 DAYS.